AayushKumar880/Chat-Room-App/README.md

   - **Integration with Firestore**: Seamless integration with Firestore for user data management.

 ### 2. [Firebase Firestore](https://firebase.google.com/docs/firestore)
-- **Description**: A NoSQL cloud database that allows for real-time data synchronization.
+- **Description**: It follows NoSQL cloud database that allows for real-time data synchronization.
 - **Reason for Use**: Firestore enables efficient data storage and retrieval in real-time, essential for a chat application.
 - **Advantages**:
   - **Real-Time Updates**: Automatically synchronizes data across clients, perfect for messaging apps.